appacademy/jump-start/instructors/lecture-notes/intro-lecture.md

   - Check readings
   - Google
   - TA
+    - INTRODUCE TAS: former students who've succeeded in the program, ask them for help
   - Important to ask for help

 - 2 assessments: 1 at end of week 1, 1 at end of week 2